Self-interacting dark matter to freeze-in via vector portal: The two-field dark matter sector

 where

 with

 and $\kappa\approx 1.6$.

-Similar to fig.\ref{Classf}, we show in fig.\ref{Resf} the set of benchmark points (left) where the requirements in Table \ref{bv} and the conditions of resonant regime $m_{X}v\leq m_{Y}$ and $\alpha_{D}m_{X}\geq m_{Y}$ are satisfied, and three explicit benchmark points projected to the plane of $\bar{\sigma}\left<v\right>/m_{X}$ (right) for illustration.
-In the left panel, the validity of $\sigma^{\rm{res}}_{T}$ in eq.(\ref{sigmar}) for each benchmark point has been checked by referring to the numerical analysis in \cite{Tulin:2013teo}.
-In the right panel, the benchmark points $A$, $B$, $C$ correspond to $\alpha_{D}=\{0.23, 0.85, 0.15\}$, $m_{Y}=\{0.18, 0.44, 0.98\}$ GeV and $m_{X}=\{20, 30, 40\}$ GeV respectively.
-We name the set of benchmark points in fig.\ref{Resf} as the resonant regime solution:
+Fig.\ref{Resf} shows the samples where the small-scale data in Table \ref{bv} and the conditions of resonant regime $m_{X}v\leq m_{Y}$ and $\alpha_{D}m_{X}\geq m_{Y}$ are satisfied simultaneously, and three benchmark points (right) for illustration.
+In the left panel, the validity of $\sigma^{\rm{res}}_{T}$ in eq.(\ref{sigmar}) for each sample has been checked by using the numerical analysis in \cite{Tulin:2013teo}.
+We will refer to the set of these samples as the resonant regime.
+In the right panel, the three benchmark points $A$, $B$, $C$ correspond to the explicit values of $\alpha_{D}=\{0.23, 0.85, 0.15\}$, $m_{Y}=\{0.18, 0.44, 0.98\}$ GeV and $m_{X}=\{20, 30, 40\}$ GeV respectively.
+Compared to the classical regime as shown in fig.\ref{Classf}, the resonant regime in fig.\ref{Resf} asks for a relatively larger $m_Y$ and a more narrow mass range of $m_X$.

-Either eq.(\ref{cr}) or eq.(\ref{resr}) can be used as a guideline to explicit model realization.
-Compared to the classical regime solution in eq.(\ref{cr}), the resonant regime solution in eq.(\ref{resr}) asks for a relatively larger $m_Y$ and a more narrow mass range of $m_X$ simultaneously.
-Given an explicit sample in eq.(\ref{cr}) or eq.(\ref{resr}), there are large Sommerfeld effects in low $v$ regions.
-To obtain the Sommerfeld factor $S$ as a function of $v$, one either solves the non-relativistic schrodinger equation with the Yukawa potential in eq.(\ref{potential}), or uses valid analytical formulae \cite{Iengo:2009ni,Cassel:2009wt,Slatyer:2009vg,Feng:2010zp}.
-Here, we adopt \cite{Feng:2010zp}